 Unrivaled Brands Announces Executive Led Financing

-/EIN News/ -- SANTA ANA, Calif., Jan.
-06, 2023 (GLOBE NEWSWIRE) -- Unrivaled Brands, Inc. (OTCQB: UNRV) (“Unrivaled,” “Unrivaled Brands,” or the “Company”), a cannabis company with operations in California, today announced that on or about December 30, 2022, the Company entered into Securities Purchase Agreements with certain investors (each a “Purchaser”), including Sabas Carrillo, the Company’s Chief Executive Officer, Patty Chan, the Company’s Interim Chief Financial Officer, and Robert Baca, the Company’s Interim Chief Legal Officer.
+SANTA ANA, Calif., Jan.
+06, 2023 (GLOBE NEWSWIRE) -- Unrivaled Brands, Inc. UNRV ("Unrivaled," "Unrivaled Brands," or the "Company"), a cannabis company with operations in California, today announced that on or about December 30, 2022, the Company entered into Securities Purchase Agreements with certain investors (each a "Purchaser"), including Sabas Carrillo, the Company's Chief Executive Officer, Patty Chan, the Company's Interim Chief Financial Officer, and Robert Baca, the Company's Interim Chief Legal Officer.

 Sabas Carrillo stated, "We now have skin in the game.
 For the last five months, our team has been working diligently on execution.
 It is equally important that we as the management team make a financial commitment in this financing.
 It's important to us that our goals are properly aligned with our shareholders as well as with our team."